Hawkman (Katar Hol): Post-Hawkworld version

-Katar Hol was rebooted in 1989 in the prestige format mini-series Hawkworld by Timothy Truman.
-A regular ongoing series of the same name followed from 1990–1993, which was then followed up by Hawkman (vol. 3) from 1993–1996.
+Katar Hol was rebooted in 1989 in the prestige format miniseries Hawkworld by Timothy Truman.
+A regular ongoing series of the same name followed from 1990 to 1993, which was then followed up by Hawkman (vol. 3) from 1993 to 1996.

-In this new version Katar Hol was a young police officer on the planet Thanagar, and a child of a privileged family being the son of Paran Katar.
+In this new version, Katar Hol was a young police officer on the planet Thanagar, and a child of a privileged family being the son of Paran Katar.
 Thanagar was a planet which conquered and mined other worlds for their resources to maintain its high standard of living, and Hol realized that this was wrong.
 He rebelled against the system and favored the old days of Thanagar.
 He became a student of history and archaeology, and admired Thanagar's legendary hero Kalmoran.
-Hol became addicted to a recreational drug, and was manipulated by the renegade police captain Byth into killing his own father, and was sent into exile in the Isle of Chance.
+Hol became addicted to a recreational drug, was manipulated by the renegade police captain Byth into killing his father, and was sent into exile in the Isle of Chance.

 During that time, he found one of the island residents in robes fashioned a pair of wings.
 Katar, disillusioned, killed him and took his wings.
 He learned the wings were meant for Hol and that the robed man had natural wings on his back.
 Horrified on what he has done, the brother of the man he killed helped him deal with withdrawal symptoms from his drug addictions and he made peace with himself.

 When his sentence was up, Hol was sent to Downside.
 However, he managed to escape and uncover and defeat Byth, who had gained shape-shifting abilities.
 As a result, he was reinstated in the force and given a new partner, Shayera Thal - a young woman from a lower class of society.